parsiya/looking-glass/README.md

 install extra drivers or setup a server.

-At a high-level, you can select your database, include/exclude (sub)domains and skip storing the body of requests over a certain size or with specific extensions.
+At a high-level, you can select your database, include/exclude (sub)domains and ignore the body of requests/responses over a certain size or specific extensions.

 For more detailed configuration please see [docs/settings.md][settings].